Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Results

-The RT cine and flow data were reconstructed from six CMR patients.
-In all cases, the image quality, after coil reweighting, was deemed adequate to perform cardiac function and hemodynamic quantification. \figref{patient-quant} shows biventricular EF and CO values at rest, during exercise, and post-exercise recovery.
+The RT cine data were reconstructed from six patients.
+In all cases, the image quality, after coil reweighting, was deemed adequate for performing cardiac function. \figref{patient-quant} shows biventricular EF and CO values at rest, during exercise, and post-exercise recovery.
 Due to the differences in the workload increments and widely different exercise capacities, it was not possible to average the data across patients.
 Except for one patient, where inadequate spatial coverage due to a user error led to LV-RV mismatch, there was a reasonable agreement between CO and EF from LV and RV.
-The perceived exertion ranged from $6$ to $19$ on the BRPE scale, with an average value of $9.3$.
-Although less comprehensive compared to the healthy volunteer study, these results indicate the feasibility of implementing ExCMR in a clinical setting.
+Across all patients, the maximum heart rates (recorded from cine) ranged from 91 to 123 bpm and the maximum APHR ranged from 62\% to 81\%.
+On average, the patients were able to achieve a maximum APHR value of 69\%.
+The perceived exertion ranged from $13$ to $19$ on the BRPE scale, with an average value of $16.2$.

 \figref{patient-frame} shows a representative frame from a patient fatigued at the workload of $20$ W. Both RT cine images show clear delineation of blood and myocardium during the systolic and diastolic phases.
 The flow images are also mostly free of artifacts, with the $20$ W magnitude image showing slight blurring.
 The phase images, however, clearly capture the flow in the ascending and descending aorta.
 Note that a higher value of VENC was used at $20$ W; therefore, the velocities are scaled differently in the $20$ W image compared to the resting image.

-The artifact suppression method based on coil reweighting was applied to all RT cine data.
-In cases, where cine images had little to no artifact, coil reweighting had minimal impact on the image quality or quantification.
-However, in cases where image artifacts were severe, image interpretation or quantitative analysis was not feasible without coil reweighting. \figref{patient-artifact} shows one such example, where images without coil reweighting exhibit severe artifacts, which are mostly mitigated after coil reweighting.
-As highlighted in \tabref{scores}, the reweighting procedure had no significant ($p=0.4$) impact on the image quality collected at rest but offered a significant improvement ($p<0.01$) for the images collected during exercise.
-Also, all images, after coil reweighting, received a score of 3 or higher.
+Although less comprehensive compared to the healthy volunteer study, these results indicate the feasibility of implementing ExCMR in a clinical setting.